Professor-Codephreak/automind/README.md

 generic local language model gradio output<br />
 Documentation: codephreak = uiux.py + memory.py + automind.py + aglm.py

 In this documentation, we will explore how the Python files uiux.py, memory.py, automind.py, and aglm.py interact with each other to create a conversational UI interface and generate contextual responses.
-Provided is a  detailed overview of the interactions and the outcome of running these files together.
-These files are modular and serve as the basis for the executable module automindx.py
+Provided is a  detailed overview of the interactions and the outcome of running these files together. modular design has been intionally chosen to serve as contextual agent interaction and addition of the executable agent module automindx.py

     uiux.py: This file contains code for creating a GUI-based conversational user interface using the gradio library.
 Users can interact with various language models through this UI.
 The main components include: